ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/question-answering/how-to/chit-chat

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your company has just launched a new ecommerce website where users can buy various products.
+Q-085: Your company has just launched a new ecommerce website where users can buy various products.
 Users are allowed to leave a review for each purchase.
 Your team needs to have an automated system to understand whether the user has a left a positive or negative review.

 Which of the following feature of the Azure AI Language service can you use for the requirement?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Sentiment Analysis
 b.
 Key phrase extraction
 c.
 Language detection
 d.
 Named Entity recognition

 Answer: a.
 Sentiment Analysis

 Overall explanation: You can use Sentiment Analysis to determine if a review is positive or not For more information on the service, one can visit the below URL